Adaptive Cholesky Gaussian Processes: Proof Sketch

 \subsection{Using the Bounds for Stopping the Cholesky}

-We will use the same stopping strategy as \cite{mnih2008EBstopping, bartels2020phd}: when the difference between bounds becomes sufficiently small and their absolute value is far away from zero.
+We will use the following stopping strategy: when the difference between bounds becomes sufficiently small and their absolute value is far away from zero.
 More precisely, when having deterministic bounds $\L\leq x\leq \U$ on a number $x$, with

 then the relative error of the estimate $\frac{1}{2}(\U+\L)$ is less than $r$, that is $|\frac{\frac{1}{2}(\U+\L)-x}{x}|\leq r$.